Tercio: History

 Yet others derive the name from the three thousand men mustered in the first units.
 This last explanation is supported by the field master Sancho de Londoño in a report to the Duke of Alba in the 16th century:

 The tercios, although they were instituted in imitation of the [Roman] legions, in few things can be compared to them, that the number is half, and although formerly there were three thousand soldiers, for which they were called tercios and not legions, already it is said like this even if they do not have more than a thousand men.

 Composition and characteristics

 Although other powers adopted the battle formations and tactics perfected by the tercios, their armies fell short of the fearsome reputation of the Spanish army, which possessed a core of experienced professional soldiers.
-This army was further supplemented by "an army of different nations", a reference to the varied origins of the troops from the German and Italian states and the Spanish Netherlands and smaller units from other countries such as Ireland.
-In 1621, for example, of the 47 military units of the Spanish army, counting together the larger Spanish, Spanish Netherlands and Italian tercios, and the much smaller German, Burgundian and Irish regiments, only seven were manned by troops of Spanish origin.
+This army was further supplemented by "an army of different nations", a reference to the varied origins of the troops from the German and Italian states, the Spanish Netherlands, and smaller units from other countries such as Ireland.
+In 1621, for example, of the 47 military units of the Spanish army, counting together the larger Spanish, Spanish Netherlands, and Italian tercios, and the much smaller German, Burgundian, and Irish regiments, only seven were manned by troops of Spanish origin.
 Such international musters were characteristic of European warfare before the levies of the Napoleonic Wars.
-However, the core Spanish troops were Spanish subjects, admired for their cohesiveness, superior discipline and overall professionalism.
+However, the core Spanish troops were Spanish subjects, admired for their cohesiveness, superior discipline, and overall professionalism.